Before we get into actually solving partial differential

 operator and the function.
 Or,

-Finally, we will also see the following show up in the our
+Finally, we will also see the following show up in our work,

 This is usually denoted as,

 and is called the Laplacian.
 The 2-D version of course simply doesn’t have

 Okay, we can now look into the 2-D and 3-D version of the heat

 equation and where ever the del operator and or Laplacian appears assume that